LokoDenis/cv_project/README.md

 ### Ad Search Project ###

 * This is the project based on The OPENCV library.
-Supporting by Denis Belyakov, 1st course student of the faculty of Computer Science, Higher School of Economics.
+Maintained by Denis Belyakov, faculty of Computer Science, Higher School of Economics.

 * The aim of this project is to create a program (or maybe an application), which will be able to show images from a base looking the same to the inputted one.
 It involves doing research in the Computer Vision sphere and learning about basic operations with pictures.